Arashghsz/devops-practices/README.md

    - Service1 proxies to Storage GET /log and returns text/plain.

 ## Challenges and Solutions
-- **Challenge**: Ensuring proper isolation of services while allowing needed communication.
-  **Solution**: Defined custom backend network and only exposed Service1 port externally.

-- **Challenge**: Implementing consistent persistence across different language services.
-  **Solution**: Used mounted files for direct writes and HTTP APIs for cross-service logging.

-- **Challenge**: Formatting records consistently across different programming languages.
-  **Solution**: Careful alignment of timestamp formats and metrics calculation in both Node.js and PHP.The outputs of `cat ./vstorage` and `curl localhost:8199/log` should be semantically aligned (two lines per /status request), albeit one is the shared file and the other is the storage service's own file.
-Both will accumulate two lines per /status call.
+One of my main challenges was ensuring proper isolation of services while allowing needed communication.
+I have researched a bit more and as a result, I defined custom backend network and only exposed Service1 port externally.
+Since I am not using Linux for my personal use, I had to use virtualbox as mentioned before.
+I created a shared file in the vm and my PC to develop it in a more convenient way.
+That being said, my main problem was Linux configuration.